 The greatest present you could receive this Christmas is the free gift of salvation!
 All you need to do is believe!
 This Christmas I want to challenge you to:

-Don’t allow the pressure from society from you worshiping Jesus!
+Don’t allow the pressure from society to stop you from worshiping Jesus!
 And as you hear Billboards #1 hit from Mariah Carey for the 1,000th time, think about this message from Jesus in Matthew 11:28 that “All He wants for Christmas is you!”

 If you are interested, I posted this in memory of my Mom called: